App-vNext/Polly-Samples/README.md

 ### Background

 + The demos run against an example 'faulting server' (also within the solution as `PollyTestApp`).
-To simulate failure, for the main demos the dummy server rejects more than 3 calls from the same IP in any five-second period.
+To simulate failure, the dummy server rejects more than 3 calls from the same IP in any five-second period (bulkhead demos excepted).
-+ Be sure to read the `<summary/>` at the top of each demo: this explains the intent of that demo, and what resilience it adds to its handling of the calls to the dummy 'faulting server'.
++ Be sure to read the `<summary/>` at the top of each demo: this explains the intent of that demo, and what resilience it adds to its handling of the calls to the 'faulting server'.
 + Sometimes the `<summary/>` also highlights what this demo _doesn't_ achieve - often picked up in the following demo.
 Explore the demos in sequence, for best understanding.
 + All demos exist in both sync and async forms.